elixir-europe/infectious-diseases-toolkit/human-biomolecular-data/data-sources.md

 When looking for solutions to human biomolecular data access, you should consider the following aspects:
 - Check with your institution that you are following the ethical and legal requirements.
-- Deposit your data in a controlled access repository
+- Choose an adequate repository for your data (e.g. controlled access repository)
 - Ensure that the data use conditions are publicly available to ease the data access process
 - Assemble your Data Access Committee to process data access requests